BenFradet/benfradet.github.io/_drafts/2014-09-22-Using-kNN-to-diagnose-breast-cancer.md

   - `train` which is our training set
   - `test` the training set
-  - `class` which should be a factor containing the class for the training set
+  - `class` which should be a factor containing the classes of the training set
   - `k` the number of nearest neighbors to consider in order to predict the class of a new example

-This function will give us back a factor containing the predicted class for each example in the training set.
-Since we have already stored the real class in our test set, we will be able to compare both and evaluate the performace of our algorithm.
+This function will give us back a factor containing the predicted class for each example in the test set.
+Since we have already stored the actual classes of our test set in the `wdbcTestLabels` variable, we will be able to compare both and evaluate the performace of the algorithm.

 <br>

 #### Choosing the parameter k

-A good place to start when choosing k is to pick the square root of the number of examples in our training dataset.
+A good place to start when choosing k is to pick the square root of the number of examples in our training set.
 Here we have 427 examples in our training set, and so the square root of 427 is approximately 21.
-Keep in mind that you are not stuck with this value, and it is often a good idea to fiddle around the value of k to see if we can get better results as we will see later in this post.
+Keep in mind that you are not stuck with this value, and it is often a good idea to fiddle around with the value of k to see if we can get better results as we will see later in this post.

 We are now ready to use the `knn` function:

 {% highlight R %}
 k <- 21
-wdbcPredictedClass <- knn(train = wdbcTraining,
+wdbcPredictedLabels <- knn(train = wdbcTraining,
                            test = wdbcTest,
                            cl = wbdcTrainingLabels,
                            k)
 {% endhighlight %}

 <br>